What are the top things to do in Brasov, Romania? Brasov is the crown jewel of Romania and one of the most visited cities in Romania.

 The four small towers on each corner of this tower would symbolise that the leaders of Brasov were entitled to apply the capital penalty.

-Today, the only remain of this old gate is this tower, built on three levels, and it occasionally hosts art and history exhibitions.
+Today, the only remaining of this old gate is this tower, built on three levels, and it occasionally hosts art and history exhibitions.

 Beit Israel Synagogue Brașov